Julia Roberts as Harriet Tubman and 17 other outrageous and controversial movie castings

 In the sweeping, ambitious Cloud Atlas, Jim Sturgess spends a sequence playing a character by the name of Hae-Joo Chang, who is living in Korea.
 Questions were raised as to whether Sturgess, a British actor, underwent "yellow face" makeup to look more like his character.
 The Media Action Network for Asian Americans spoke out against the casting, with founding president Guy Aoki releasing a statement reading, "Cloud Atlas missed a great opportunity.
 The Korea story’s protagonist is an Asian man — an action hero who defies the odds and holds off armies of attackers...
 The message the movie sends is, it takes a lot of work to get Asians to look Caucasian, but you can easily turn Caucasians into Asians by just changing the shape of their eyes."
 The Wachowskis also weighed in, telling HuffPost Entertainment, "That's good that people are casting a critical eye.
 We need to cast critical eyes toward these things.
 What are the motivations behind directors and casting?
 I totally support it.
 But our intention is the antithesis of that idea.
 The intention is to talk about things that are beyond race.
 The character of this film is humanity, so if you look at our past work and consider what our intention might be, we ask that those people give us a chance and at least see the movie before they start casting judgment."

 Gods of Egypt

-Amid controversy over the film's casting choices, Gods of Egypt hit theaters stateside in February, earning just $31.15 million on its estimated $140 million budget.
+Amid controversy over the film's casting choices, Gods of Egypt hit theaters in 2016, earning just $31.15 million in the U.S. on its estimated $140 million budget.
 The movie, which featured Nikolaj Coster-Waldau, Brenton Thwaites, Chadwick Boseman, and Gerard Butler, among others, scored an additional $119.5 million in foreign box office totals.